0529bill/0529bill/README.md

 -  &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 -  &nbsp; Studied English literature and Big data at SooChow University.
--  &nbsp; in love with surfing
+-  &nbsp; in love with surfing and rock climbing

 <h3> 🛠 &nbsp;Tech Stacks</h3>